Skip to main content

 Clauses can be added by creating a new Clause record through the Dynamo Clauses component.
 The component can be either searched via the Salesforce App Launcher or accessed via the Documill Dynamo Lightning component.
 From the Dynamo Clauses component, a new clause can be added by clicking on the “New” button.

-Name serves as a unique identifier for the clause and Title is the informal title.
-The Name field allows to detect multiple versions of the same clause; if you want to create two versions of the same clause, giving them the same name allows grouping them as versions of the same clause, and the title field can be used to differentiate the clauses.
+Name serves as a unique identifier for the clause, and Title is the informal title.
+The Name field allows detecting multiple versions of the same clause; if you want to create two versions of the same clause, giving them the same name allows grouping them as versions of the same clause, and the title field can be used to differentiate the clauses.

 Language describes the used language.
 If a Clause has several language versions (different language field), the name is the same for all versions.
 It is recommended to use ISO 639-1 language codes such as en (English), de (German), fi (Finnish).